• Skip to primary navigation

 • Dice 1 small onion, crush four cloves of garlic, and dice two ribs of celery.

-chopped onion on black board
+Chopped onion and celery on black board with a knife.

 • Add one 14 oz can of chicken or turkey broth while continuously stirring.
-Bring to a boil, and when starting to thicken, add three cups of milk and one cup of shredded or grated Parmesan cheese.
-Continue to simmer and stir while thickening — about three more minutes.
+Continue to stir, bring to a boil, and when it starts to thicken, add three cups of milk and one cup of shredded or grated Parmesan cheese.
+Continue to simmer and stir while thickeningโ€”about three more minutes.

 • Bake for about 35 minutes until golden brown and bubbling.